LODIMER/Shopping-website-main/README.md

   - Cancel while in transit; page persistence via **`#page=…`** and `sessionStorage`

 - **Inventory (admin)**
+  - Separate admin login required for all inventory changes
-  - Separate admin login; per-product stock; stock enforced at add-to-cart and checkout
+  - Per-product stock is enforced at add-to-cart and checkout
-  - Admin-only product add/delete with optional uploaded product image
+  - Admin can add products, delete products, and upload product images
   - Admin orders: buyers, payments, and **tracking stage** dropdown (customer-visible on Track Orders)

 - **UX**